remirror/remirror/docs/api/multishift/multishift.multishiftpropgetters.gettogglebuttonprops.md

 ## MultishiftPropGetters.getToggleButtonProps() method

-Returns the props you should apply to any menu toggle button element you render.
+Get the augmented props for the toggle button which typically opens and closes the menu.

 <b>Signature:</b>